 My version of Nicoise Salad includes these ingredients:

-- Potatoes – Usually I normally just boil the potatoes but I just moved into a house with an oven after going the longest time without one and i’ve been craving roast potatoes.
+- Potatoes – normally I just boil the potatoes but I just moved into a house with an oven after going the longest time without one and I’ve been craving roast potatoes.
 If you’re going to take this as leftovers I suggest just using boiled potatoes.